LinuxInLondon/draft-documents/speaker-proposal.md

 * Presentation Description - 1-2 paragraph overview of topics covered
 * Presentation Objectives - list thing our audience would be likely to learn from attending

-Send your proposal to brianlinuxing@gmail.com
+Send your completed proposal to brianlinuxing@gmail.com